input-output-hk/atala-prism/prism-backend/docs/node/SubscriptionMechanism.md

 ## High level overview of the protocol
 Suggested protocol is inspired by [BIP-157](https://en.bitcoin.it/wiki/BIP_0157) and [BIP-158](https://en.bitcoin.it/wiki/BIP_0158).

-The core structure of this approach is Golomb Coded Set filter (GCS).
+The core structure of this approach is Golomb Coded Set filter (GCS), which is a better Bloom filter.
-This structure is basically compressed set that supports element insertion and element existence test.
+This structure is basically a compressed set that supports element insertion and element existence test.
-Testing of existence is probabilistic but the probability is close to 1.
+This structure is build from an elements list.
+Existence test in Golomb Coded Set is probabilistic and despite the probability is close to 1, a test still can give a false positive result.
+Hence, every positive check has to be double-checked on the original list.

 The protocol in nutshell is that when a node receives an Atala block, it computes GCS consisting of the block operations, send the resulting GCS to a client,